Workday vs SuccessFactors vs Oracle

 - The Good - HCM Extracts is reasonable once you have it set up.
 History and all fields available.
 Public documentation.

-- The Bad - User interface is incredibly slow and frustrating.
+- The Bad - The user interface is incredibly slow and frustrating.
 Documentation has huge gaps from one stage to the next where experience is assumed.
-API is not functional from a PA perspective, missing fields, history, suitable only for point to point integrations.
+API is not functional from a people analytics perspective: missing fields, missing history, suitable only for point-to-point integrations.
 Reporting/BI Publisher if you can get it working is a maintenance burden for enhancements.
 HCM Extracts works well but the output is best delivered as an XML file.

-I think i lost a lot of hair and put on ten pounds working through a suitable extraction method for the hcm cloud suite that was going to give us the right level of data granularity for proper historically accurate people analytics.
+I think I lost a lot of hair and put on ten pounds (or was it ten kilos?!) working through a suitable extraction method for the HCM Cloud suite that was going to give us the right level of data granularity for proper historically accurate people analytics data.
 We tried every method of data extraction from the API to using BI Publisher reports and templates.
-I can see why people who are experienced in the Oracle domain stick with it for decades, experience here is hard won and akin to a level of magic.
-The barriers to entry for new players are just so high that even I as a software engineer, data expert, and with a career spent in HR data many times couldn't figure out how to get a piece of functionality working that in other systems would take a handful of clicks.
+I can see why people who are experienced in the Oracle domain stick with it for decades, the experience here is hard-won and akin to a level of magic.
+The barriers to entry for new players are just so high that even I as a software engineer, data expert, and with a career spent in HR data many times over, could not figure out how to get a piece of functionality working that in other systems would take a handful of clicks.

-In looking to build an extraction for people analytics you have a number of methods at your disposal there's now an API, the built-in reporting if you have some experience with BI Publisher could be a reasonable option and there are the HCM Extracts built for bulk extraction purposes.
-We quickly discounted the API as not yet being up to scratch for People Analytics purposes it lacks access to subject areas, fields, and cannot provide the level of history and granularity that we need.
+In looking to build an extraction for people analytics you have a number of methods at your disposal.
+There's now an API and the built-in reporting could be a reasonable option for you if you have some experience with BI Publisher.
+There are also the HCM Extracts built for bulk extraction purposes.
+We quickly discounted the API as not yet being up to scratch for people analytics purposes since it lacks access to subject areas, and fields, and cannot provide the level of history and granularity that we need.
 I hope that the API can be improved in the future as it is generally our favorite method for extraction.
-We then spent days and probably weeks trying to get the built in reporting and BI Publisher templates to work correctly and deliver us the data we're used to from our time using Oracles on-premise solutions (quite a good data structure).
-Alas this was one of the most frustrating experiences of my life, it really says something when I had to go find a copy of word 2006 in order to use a plugin that for some reason just wouldn't load in Word 2016, all to edit and build a template file to be uploaded, creating multiple manual touchpoints whenever a change is required.
+We then spent days and probably weeks trying to get the built-in reporting and BI Publisher templates to work correctly and deliver us the data we're used to from our time using Oracles on-premise solutions (quite a good data structure).
+Alas, this was one of the most frustrating experiences of my life, it really says something when I had to go find a copy of MS Word 2006 in order to use a plugin that for some reason just wouldn't load in MS Word 2016, all to edit and build a template file to be uploaded, creating multiple manual touchpoints whenever a change is required.
 Why is life so difficult??

 We eventually settled on the HCM Extracts solution provided that while mind-numbingly frustrating to use the interface to build and extract will at least reliably provide access to the full data set and deliver it in an output that with some tooling can be ingested quite well.
-There's a number of options for how you can export the data and we would usually prefer a csv style extraction but the hierarchical nature of the extraction process here means that XML becomes the preferred method unless you want to burn the best years of your life creating individual outputs for each object tediously by hand in a semi-responsive interface.
-We therefore figured it would be easier, and enhance maintainability if we built our an xml parser for our datapipeline to ingest the data set.
-There are xml to csv parsers available (some for free) if you need to find one but my experience with them is they struggle with some files to deliver a clean output for ingestion.
+There are a number of options for how you can export the data and we would usually prefer a CSV style extraction but the hierarchical nature of the extraction process here means that XML becomes the preferred method unless you want to burn the best years of your life creating individual outputs for each object tediously by hand in a semi-responsive interface.
+We, therefore, figured it would be easier, and enhance maintainability if we built our own .xml parser for our data pipeline to ingest the data set.
+There are .xml to .csv parsers available (some for free) if you need to find one but my experience with them is they struggle with some files to deliver a clean output for ingestion.

-With an extract defined though there's a good number of options on how to deliver and schedule the output and reliability is good, we've had few issues once the upfront hardwork was completed.
-Changing an extract as well is relatively straightforward if you want to add a field or object you can do so through the front end interface in a single touchpoint.
+With an extract defined though there's a good number of options on how to deliver and schedule the output and reliability is good.
+We've only had a few issues since the upfront hard work was completed.
+Changing an extract as well is relatively straightforward if you want to add a field or object you can do so through the front-end interface in a single touchpoint.

-We do love Oracle data don't get me wrong the construction and integrity is good and we have a repeatable solution for our customer base that we can deliver at will, but it was a harrowing trip of discovery that to me, explains why we see so few organizations from the Oracle ecosystem that are out there talking about their achievements.
-Don't make me go back mommy.
+We do love Oracle data, and don't get me wrong - the construction and integrity are good and we have a repeatable solution for our customer base that we can deliver at will, but it was a harrowing trip of discovery that to me, explains why we see so few organizations from the Oracle ecosystem that are out there talking about their achievements.
+Don't make me go back, mommy!

 ADP Workforce Now